 Possibilities: Jonathan Villar, Gosuke Katoh, Sean Rodríguez

 After being the understudy to Starlin Castro last year, Díaz projects as the second baseman of the future.
 Still, he has to win a job in Spring Training, and he will be given every opportunity.
 If not, Villar, acquired from the Orioles, is an established veteran who can step in.
 At Triple-A New Orleans, Díaz hit .305 with 26 home runs and 70 RBIs.
 But in 49 big league games, he batted .173 with five home runs and 23 RBIs.
 Katoh, a second-round pick of the Yankees in 2013, is a non-roster invitee who might surprise in the spring.
 He’s played second base and first base in the Yankees system.
+Rodríguez, signed to a Minors deal, has played all over the field, and would be a proven utility player.

 Lock: Miguel Rojas

-Possibilities: Jonathan Villar, Jon Berti, Jazz Chisholm, Sean Rodriguez
+Possibilities: Jonathan Villar, Jon Berti, Jazz Chisholm, Sean Rodríguez

 Rojas is a veteran presence who has completely bought into what the Marlins are building, so much so that he signed a two-year, $10.25 million contract extension in September.
 Rojas will make $5.125 million in 2020, after he hit .284 with five home runs and 46 RBIs.
 Villar had a career year with the Orioles in '19, establishing personal highs for home runs (24) and RBIs (73).
 Berti could also handle short on occasion.
 Chisholm, acquired from the D-backs for Zac Gallen, is a power-hitting shortstop option at Double-A Jacksonville, and the general feeling is he will need a full season at Triple-A before he is ready.

-Possibilities: Brian Anderson, Miguel Rojas, Sean Rodriguez
+Possibilities: Jonathan Villar, Miguel Rojas, Sean Rodriguez

 Possibilities: Monte Harrison, Jesús Sánchez, Garrett Cooper, Matt Kemp

-Possibilities: Jeff Brigham, Brad Boxberger, Pat Venditte
+Possibilities: Brad Boxberger, Pat Venditte

 Kintzler, an All-Star in 2017, becomes the front-runner to close.
 He has 49 career saves, with 29 coming in ’17.
 Steckenrider, limited to 15 appearances due to right elbow inflammation in 2019, is healthy and in line to set up.
 Yimi García, non-tendered by the Dodgers on Dec.
 2, is a late-innings addition.
 Sharp, previously the Nationals’ No. 13 prospect, was claimed in the Rule 5 Draft.
 He is a multi-innings candidate.
 Stanek could be used as an opener, setup reliever or perhaps closer, although that didn’t go so well for him in the second half.
 Conley looks to rebound after a down year.
+Boxberger is a non-roster invitee, who likely will make it with a strong Spring.

 Joe Frisaro has covered the Marlins for MLB.com since 2002.
 Follow him on Twitter @JoeFrisaro and listen to his podcast.